sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 **i.e., no Blanket of Approval, event got SAS'd 7 days after what was in Blanket of Approval**).

 Here is an example of the signing process via email [[Email Process]]

+Afterwards we wait for approval

+# Event Logistics and Requests

+All event logistics and processes can be found in [[F2F Logistics Manual]].

+For SLIFE Requests processes, these can be found in [[SLIFE Requests Manual]]

+> [!NOTE] When to do F2F Logistics?
+> Face to Face logistics do not need pre-acts approval.
+Therefore, we can always ask the project heads to accomplish ahead of Pre-Acts completion / approval.

 ---